CHML: Programming

 CHML's 1927 debut broadcast was typical of its era.
-Hamilton's mayor gave a brief talk, and then a series of local artists performed live from the new station's studios; the evening's master of ceremonies was tenor Fred Trestrail, who had become well known as a vocalist on CFRB in Toronto.
+Hamilton's mayor gave a brief talk, and then a series of local artists performed live from the new station's studios.
+The evening's master of ceremonies was tenor Fred Trestrail, who had become well known as a vocalist on CFRB in Toronto.
 Throughout CHML's early years, the station's programming was a combination of music, news, sports and stock market reports, and religious sermons from area clergy.
 The music was provided by local performers: one frequent guest was contralto Olive Barlow, and other guest entertainers came from the Tivoli Theatre in downtown Hamilton.
 The station was an affiliate of CBC Radio's Dominion Network from 1944 until the network dissolved in 1962.

 Throughout the years, CHML became well known for local programs, such as live broadcasts of the Hamilton City Council, Ken Soble's Amateur Hour, and the return to radio of veteran broadcaster Jane Gray in the early 1950s.
 Also popular was Bill Hartnoll, the "Old Garden Doctor" who broadcast advice about gardening for nearly twenty years, during the 1970s and 1980s.

 CHML was also the voice of the Hamilton Tiger-Cats, broadcasting football from 1950 to 1977, and then again from 1984 to 2015.
 One of CHML's best-known sportscasters was Norm Marshall, who began doing play-by-play on radio in the mid-1940s, and later expanded his role to cover sports on local television station CHCH-TV; he also did some work for the CBC.
 He was known as the voice of the Hamilton Tiger-Cats for 26 years.
 In 2015, Marshall was posthumously inducted into the Hamilton Sports Hall of Fame.

-While CHML has an all-talk format today, it did not begin broadcasting daily talk shows till the early 1950s.
+While CHML had an all-talk format in its last years, it did not begin broadcasting daily talk shows until the early 1950s.
 The station debuted its first talk radio program, a morning call-in show known as "Open Line," in 1954.
 One announcer who became known for hosting it was Perc Allen, who became the host of "Open Line" in 1959.
 Allen, who also wrote and broadcast editorials about current issues, later became a news and traffic reporter, and spent several decades as a sportscaster for CHML.

-Over the decades, CHML has had a number of well-known announcers.
+Over the decades, CHML had a number of well-known announcers.
 Paul Hanover was a popular morning show host during the late 1940s through the early 1980s.
-He spent a total of 37 years on air at CHML, before being suddenly reassigned to an off-air position as Director of Public Relations in 1982.
+He spent a total of 37 years on air at CHML, before being reassigned to an off-air position as Director of Public Relations in 1982.
 His sign-on was "Hi y'all, this is Paul," and in addition to his morning show, he also broadcast some sports events.
-He was affectionately referred to as the "Mayor of the Morning."
+He was affectionately referred to as the "Mayor of the Morning".
 Perhaps the first black announcer at CHML was blues and folk singer Jackie Washington; born and raised in Hamilton, Washington had his own program from 1948 to 1950.